highfem/tqdne/README.md

 ## Sampling waveforms

 You can generate your own waveforms using the scripts in [scripts](./scripts).
 See the corresponding README files for more information.

+## Weight files

+You can find the weight files for the trained generative waveform model (GWM) on [Zenodo](https://zenodo.org/records/14017182), under the `weights` folder.

 ## Acknowledgements